eeberhard/aica-api/docs/docs/getting-started/02-licensing.md

 ---

-Continue to the next section to learn how to use the license file to access and install AICA packages with Docker.
+Continue to the next section to learn how to use the AICA Launcher with the AICA System License to access and install AICA Studio: Edge.